caleybennett/project-4-client/README.md

 On the forth day I created a 'my bookclubs' feature which shows the user what bookclubs they have joined.
 To do this I had to filter twice through the bookclubs array, since I was iterating through an array of an array.
 This took most of the morning.
 The afternoon of the forth day was spent bug hunting and styling.

+## Technologies used
+  - React
+  - JavaScript
+  - Bootstrap

 ## User Stories

 As a user, I would like to sign up and sign in.
 As a user, I would like to be able to change password and sign out once I'm signed in.
 As a signed in user, I would like to be able to create a book club.